JohnCul/MarioKart/README.md

 Example:
 "java Main 10,4,JC,102,JP,98,TE,87,LV,85"
 This will add a grand prix with 10 races and 4 players, with John winning with 102, Jaden 2nd with 98, Espo 3rd with 87, and Luca 4th with 85
 DO NOT ADD ANY SPACES INTO THE STRING OF INPUT.
-MAKE SURE YOU GET THE INITIALS CORRECT
+MAKE SURE YOU GET THE INITIALS CORRECT.
+THE INITIALS AND SCORES MUST BE IN ORDER OF PLACE 1,2,3,4.
+FOR EXAMPLE, DO NOT PUT THE PLAYER WITH THE LEAST # OF POINTS AT THE START OF THE STRING.

 If you are adding a new player not in the stats, it's very easy.
 Just type in everything normally and a prompt will pop up asking you to enter the new player's name.
 It will create the stats and add them to the sheet and PlayerData.